Google Analytics Heatmap: How To Create And Read

 The second query intent on how to create heatmaps using the data collected through Google Analytics has been answered in detail by Seer Interactive.
 Their web analytics team built a Google sheet.
 This sheet basically behaves like a dashboard that lets you heatmap certain metrics and enables you to identify major trends over time.
 For instance, look at the heatmap they created using Google Analytics data to identify when visitors are landing on the website organically to pinpoint the best time to push content pieces live and when to promote them:

-To get you started, you can refer to Seer Interactive’s Google Analytics heat map sheet and see how they help their clients by leveraging the power of Google Analytics.
+To get started, you can refer to Seer Interactive’s Google Analytics heat map sheet and see how they help their clients by leveraging the power of Google Analytics.

-Now that both the questions pertaining to Google Analytics heat map have been addressed, put on your analytics glasses and see for yourself how it can help you collect and visualize data in a way that was not possible before when Google Analytics offered only numerical information on how visitors interacted with your website.
+Now that both the questions about Google Analytics heat map have been addressed, put on your analytics glasses and see for yourself how it can help you collect and visualize data in a way that was not possible before when Google Analytics offered only numerical information on how visitors interacted with your website.

 Go beyond click maps with VWO heatmaps